 IP67 vs iP68: We explain how they’re different and why you should care

-Let’s start with the iPhone 7.
-Will iPhone 7 owners be able to go swimming, take underwater photos or just rest assured knowing a quick dousing with a glass of water won’t require a trip to the Genius Bar?
+Let’s start with the iPhone.
+Will iPhone 7 and the upcoming iPhone 8 and 8 Plus owners be able to go swimming, take underwater photos or just rest assured knowing a quick dousing with a glass of water won’t require a trip to the Genius Bar?

 For the Apple Watch, which is IPX7 certified, Cupertino says: “Apple Watch is splash and water resistant but not waterproof.
 You can, for example, wear and use Apple Watch during exercise, in the rain, and while washing your hands, but submerging Apple Watch is not recommended.”